Flutterando/modular/README.md

 this will open the Product view and args.params ['id']) will be equal to 1.

 ## Dependency Injection
-You can inject any class into your module using getter 'binds', for example classes BLoC ou ChangeNotifier
+You can inject any class into your module using getter 'binds', for example classes BLoC, ChangeNotifier or Stores.

+Bind is responsible for configuring object injection.

 ```dart
 class AppModule extends MainModule {